 3. Include a Source of Protein

-You can also get your proteins from nut butter or frozen white beans (I know this sounds strange to have in a smoothie, but it gives the smoothie a creamy texture and protein!).
-Another ideal add-in is spirulina, which has a plethora of health benefits, including a high protein count, healthy fats, and B vitamins (to name a few).
+You can also get your proteins from nut butter or even frozen white beans.
+Another awesome component to include is spirulina, which has a plethora of health benefits, including a high protein count, healthy fats, and B vitamins, just to name a few.

-How To Make Toppings For A Smoothie Bowl
+How To Make Smoothie Bowls – The Toppings

 Smoothie Bowl Sprinkle

-This is for you if you want to save time, have enough servings to make about 16 smoothie bowls, and this sprinkle includes a nutrient-dense mix of nuts, seeds, dried fruits, superfoods, etc. Try out the recipe here!
+This is for you if you want to save time.
+Just one batch has enough servings to make about 16 smoothie bowls!
+This sprinkle includes a nutrient-dense mix of nuts, seeds, dried fruits, and superfoods.
+Try out the recipe here!

 Chia Seeds or Flax Seeds

 These fiber-rich seeds will add a little crunch, and a lot of fiber (11g in one ounce, to be exact).
-You’ll also get a complete set of amino acids from chia seeds.
-Flax seeds, on the other hand, are another source of fiber, both chia seeds, and flax seeds can help contribute to the fiber of a smoothie bowl but also make the smoothie bowl thicker and add more volume.
+They’re also a great source of omega-3 fatty acids and unsaturated fat.
+You’ll even get a complete set of amino acids from chia seeds!

-We also know fiber helps stabilize our blood sugars so this is a win-win and a must-have when there’s also fruit (carbohydrates) in the mix.
+We know fiber helps stabilize our blood sugars, so this is a win-win and a must-have when there’s also fruit (starchy carbohydrates) in the mix.

-If you decided to skip the fruit in the base or you’re just craving more of a sweet thing, you can add pomegranates, kiwi, mango, sliced banana or beyond right on top.
-That way you get to experience the full fruit, along with extra antioxidants.
+If you decided to skip the fruit in the base or you’re just craving more sweetness, you can add pomegranates, kiwi, mango, sliced banana, or any other favorites right on top.
+That way you get to experience the full fruit, along with extra antioxidants!

 Nuts or Seeds